Himanshu-droid0/codealpha_tasks/README.md

 # codealpha_tasks
-This is a task two "Image-gallery".
+This is a my project tasks.